Asaluyeh: South Pars Gas Field

 The field is located in the Persian Gulf.

 The field is the biggest gas field in the world, shared between Iran and Qatar, which contains 1800 e12cuft gas in place and 56 e9oilbbl of condensate in place in both parts.

 The South Pars Field is the name of northern part, which is located in Iranian waters and the North Dome is the name of southern part, which is located in Qatari waters.
 South Pars Field was discovered in 1990 by NIOC.

 Production started from the southern extension of the field, the North Dome in 1989, at daily gas production rate of 800 e6ft3 per day at standard conditions.

 Gas production started from South Pars field by commissioning the development phase 2 in December 2002 to produce 1 e9ft3 per day at standard conditions of wet gas.

 The field consists of two independent gas-bearing formations, Kangan and Upper Dalan.
 Each formation is divided into two different reservoir layers, separated by impermeable barriers.
 Therefore, the field consists of four independent reservoir layers K1, K2, K3, and K4.

 Iranian sections contains 500 e12ft3 of gas in place and around 360 e12ft3 of recoverable gas.
 It covers an area of 500 sqmi and is located 3 km below the seabed at a water depth of 65 m.
 The Iranian side accounts for 10% of the world's and 60% of Iran's total gas reserves.

 The field is planned to be developed in around 30 phases, each of which will require an initial investment of around $1bn.

-Downstream Industries
+Downstream industries

-Due to the availability of Petrochemicals and their by-products, 10 square kilometres at PSEEZ has been allocated for related industries, such as:
+Due to the availability of petrochemicals and their by-products, 10 square kilometres at PSEEZ have been allocated for related industries, such as: